AllBitsEqual/articles/articles/2021/2021-02-22_ReactBootstrap-02.md

 ```

-For our actions we need to be able to
+For our actions, we need to be able to
 - request articles
 - store articles
-- set the status of the ui
+- set the status of the UI
 - handle a request error

 ```javascript